 Tue August 27, 2019: 11:00 am-12:30 pm EDTFree

 About This Webinar:

-Throughout this fast-paced, story-filled presentation, Dr. Ungar will use examples from his work with individuals and families facing challenges big and small.
-He’ll explore a dozen of the most important factors that contribute to the resilience of individuals and their communities.
-Based on his research and community work around the work, Dr. Ungar’s will show that resilience is much more than our personal capacity to overcome adversity.
+Throughout this fast-paced, story-filled presentation, Dr. Ungar uses examples from his work with individuals and families facing challenges big and small.
+He explores a dozen of the most important factors that contribute to the resilience of individuals and their communities.
+Based on his research and community work around the work, Dr. Ungar shows that resilience is much more than our personal capacity to overcome adversity.
 It is instead a reflection of how well individuals, families, employers and communities work together to create opportunities for people to navigate their way to the resources they need for well-being while making those resources available in ways that people experience as meaningful.
 His work suggests the need for a culturally sensitive interpretation of what resilience means to people from diverse backgrounds living in diverse communities.
-Dr. Ungar will end with ideas for how individuals, families, employers, and communities can make resilience-promoting resources more available and accessible to everyone.
+Dr. Ungar ends the webinar with ideas for how individuals, families, employers, and communities can make resilience-promoting resources more available and accessible to everyone.

 Family Therapist and Professor of Social Work at Dalhousie University, Canada Research Chair in Child, Family and Community Resilience